MihaiCiorascu/Football-Players-Mobile-App/README.md

 # ⚽ Football Players App

 This will be a full-stack React Native + Next.js + SQLite application for managing football player data.
-Currently, there is only the frontend in React, which supports complete CRUD operations, statistics tracking and visual data insights.
+Currently, there is only the frontend in React + Next.js, which supports complete CRUD operations, statistics tracking and visual data insights.

 ## 🛠 Features